olipratt/swagger-conformance/examples/readme.md

 Here's a small example of a test that creates a resource with a `PUT` containing some generated data, and then verifies that a `GET` returns the exact same data.

-You can run this test yourself by starting the `datastore_api.py` server and running the `ex_targeted_test.py` script in this directory.
+You can run this test yourself by starting the `datastore_api.py` server and running the `ex_targeted_test.py` script in the [examples directory](https://github.com/olipratt/swagger-conformance/tree/master/examples).
 A walkthrough of the code there follows.

 ### Walkthrough